 Search engine optimization or SEO means setting up your business website and its content to show up in online search results.
 Many marketing tactics rely on you as a business reaching out to your targeted audience.
 SEO is unique because you reach people as they’re actively searching for information related to your products or services.

 Search engines use algorithms to determine how to provide people with relevant information.
 You want your site to appear on page one whenever possible.
-And even better than that, in the first three search results on the first page.
-You need to build authority on topics related to your business.
+Even better than that, in the first three search results on the first page, You need to build authority on topics related to your business.
 That can be done through on-site SEO.

-Despite its importance, it’s something that still too few businesses strategically emphasize.
-The following are seven specific reasons SEO matters.
+Despite its importance, too few businesses strategically emphasize SEO.
+The following are eight specific reasons why SEO for businesses matters.

 Web story: Why SEO matters more than ever

-Organic search is a primary part of the performance of most business websites and that’s why SEO matters.
+Organic search is a primary part of the performance of most business websites, and that’s why SEO matters.
 It’s a key part of your buyer funnel and will get users to complete a conversion or engagement.
-But let’s dive into why SEO matters a bit more with these seven reasons.

 Google owns a much larger segment of the search market than its competitors, so it’s where you should put most of your attention.